Six Easy Ways To Re-use Your Christmas Tree

 Feel like a real lumberjack and chop up your tree to use as fuel for your fireplace.
-Make sure to keep the smaller branches too, the dried pine needles make for great kindling too so you can re-use every bit of your Christmas tree and keep warm on those cold winter evenings – it’s a win win!
+Make sure to keep the smaller branches too, the dried pine needles make for great kindling.
+This way you re-use every bit of your Christmas tree and keep warm on those cold winter evenings – it’s a win win!

-Pine needles don’t collect mold and decompose slowly making them a fantastic resource to use in your garden.
-Pine needle mulch allows your soil to breathe and keeps it from becoming dense and compacted as well as infusing your soil with valuable nutrients.
-Simply remove your branches from the tree and shake off any dead needles and you’ve got yourself a natural fertiliser!
+Pine needles don’t collect mould and decompose slowly making them a fantastic resource to use in your garden.
+Remove your branches from the tree and shake off any dead needles and you’ve got yourself a natural fertiliser!